 A deeper trust in the Divine plan

-Just as a child may not understand a parent’s decisions immediately, human beings may not always see the full meaning of life’s events.
+Just as a child may not immediately understand every decision made by a loving parent, human beings may not always see the deeper meaning behind life’s events.
+This does not mean that every question receives an instant answer.
+Some answers reveal themselves only with time, experience, and spiritual maturity.

 When goodness itself becomes the strength

-A person who continues to act with kindness and integrity, even during hardship, slowly develops a peace that external circumstances cannot easily disturb.
+A person who continues to act with goodness even during hardship slowly develops a peace that is not dependent on circumstances.
+While the outer situation may change, the strength within begins to grow.

 A gentle reflection

-When we reflect deeply on why bad things happen to good people, we often discover deeper lessons about life and growth.
+When we reflect deeply on why bad things happen to good people, we often discover that the question is not only about suffering.
+It is also about faith, growth, and the way we understand life’s journey.

-But many people discover that when they continue walking with patience, faith, and kindness, life slowly begins to reveal its meaning.
+Yet many people discover that when they continue walking forward with patience, kindness, and trust, life slowly begins to reveal new meaning.
+What once felt like an unfair burden may later be seen as an experience that brought greater wisdom, compassion, or inner strength.

 Conclusion

-But the wisdom of Sanatan Dharma suggests that life is part of a much larger spiritual journey shaped by karma, learning, and the evolution of the soul.
+Yet the wisdom of Sanatan Dharma reminds us that life is part of a much larger spiritual journey shaped by karma, learning, growth, and the evolution of the soul.
+What appears unfair today may sometimes carry lessons, strength, or blessings that become visible only with time.

 Suggested reading